gauthamp10/apocalyptic-apps-lfs/README.md

-## linux app dump as on last commit
+# linux app dump as on last commit

+### Just in case.
+Use these debs and binaries.